SitecorePowerShell/Console/Documentation/Markdown/Get-ItemByUri.md

 ## Detailed Description

-This commandlet has been obsoleted - use "Get-Item -Uri" instead.
+This command has been obsoleted - use "Get-Item -Uri" instead.

 © 2010-2015 Adam Najmanowicz - Cognifide Limited, Michael West.
 All rights reserved.
 Sitecore PowerShell Extensions